afreeorange/wiki.nikhil.io.articles/AWStats.md

     all found configurations in `/etc/awstats`.
 -   I couldn't find a way to get the select dropdown and sidebar to be generated statically.
--   If you wanted to host on a subdomain, here's a basic Nginx config:
+-   If you wanted to host on a subdomain, here's a basic Nginx config with some basic HTTP auth.

 `   server {`
 `       listen 80;`